intento/intento-api/README.md

 When the limits as exceeded, Intento API will return a HTTP error 429 (see below).

-In case if your request exceeds limits you can use [the async mode](https://github.com/intento/intento-api#async-mode).
-The current approach to handling the oversized requests [is described in a separate document](https://github.com/intento/intento-api/blob/master/processing-oversized-requests.md).
+In case if your request exceeds limits you can use [the async mode][async-mode].
+The current approach to handling the oversized requests [is described in a separate document][processing-oversized-requests].

 ## Errors